 More often than not, a power cage has to withstand a lot of punishment given the constant dropping of barbells and heavy gym equipment on them.

 However, given their purpose, they are built to be strong, usually out of steel, meaning they will likely last a long time and not collapse if assembled correctly.

 Your cage may become slightly worn the more it's used but this shouldn't affect its ability to function as an effective tool for weight-based training.

-Generally speaking, most power cages measure around 80" to 90" in height to accommodate for almost all sizes.
+Generally speaking, most power cages measure around 80" to 90" in height to accommodate almost all sizes.

 Of course, you can also pick up slightly smaller and even larger cages if required; however, for home gyms, we'd recommend sticking to this height range so it fits under your ceiling.

 The width can sometimes vary a little more, with our list ranging between 40" and 70" depending on the model, so you'll probably want to aim for upwards of 90" of space on either side to make sure you can comfortably fit a barbell in as well.